 This week we have said goodbye to Dr. Sally K. Ride, the first American woman to make a spaceflight and a passionate promoter of science and engineering education for girls, who passed away on July 23 after a seventeen month battle with pancreatic cancer.

 Many objects in the Powerhouse Museum’s health and medicine collection have a visceral, unique and incidental beauty to them.
-The mortuary table, even the obstetric phantom.
-Even at a glance the viewer can determine that the obstetric phantom, or birthing simulator relates to a certain area of the female anatomy.
+The skull saw , the mortuary table, even the speculums.
+And some objects engender an inspired beauty in both form and function, such as the obstetric phantom.